Configure Salesforce Log Collector

-You can find Salesforce logs collected with keyword search in the Alert Logic console Search: Log Messages page.
+You can find Salesforce logs collected with keyword search in the Alert Logic console Get Started with Search page.
 Alert Logic also generates security incidents from Salesforce logs in the Incidents page.
 For more information about authentication application security content, see Authentication Application Security Incidents.

 The Alert Logic Salesforce collector polls the following APIs for various types of data:

 You must complete the following to successfully configure your Salesforce Log Collector:

 Before you begin, ensure you have System Administrator privileges for the Salesforce account, and have a digital certificate generated.
 You must configure the permission set, create a client app, and then edit the policies and permission sets in the Salesforce console.

 Configure a Permission Set in Salesforce

 - In the Salesforce console, click the cog icon on the upper-right corner, and then click Setup.